 Trinity to Duality

-The Duality is closer to the Furutech Nanoflux’s sound in terms of smoothness, length of decays, and fullness of body than the Trinity is, but they are still easy to pick apart.
-The Furutech house sound is still rounder and meatier, arguably too much so, and slightly less articulate and direct than the Jorma Design.
+The Duality is closer to the Furutech Nanoflux’s sound in terms of smoothness, sustain, decays, and fullness of body than the Trinity, but they are still easy to pick apart.
+The Furutech house sound is still rounder and meatier, arguably too much so, and slightly less articulate and direct than the Jorma Audio.
 Another noticeable difference between the two cables concerns the soundstage depth or the amount of “throw”.
 The Furutech has a wide and relaxed, behind-the-speakers kind of delivery while both Jorma cables image in a more focused manner and more in line and in front of the speakers.

 While smoother and richer than the Trinity, the Duality is certainly not overly creamy.
 In fact, the cable is still very precise and, depending on the system, can even come across as a little dry in comparison.
-However, I really would not characterize the Jorma’s as dry per se.
-It’s just that Furutech cables tend to be incredibly smooth, too much so even, on some occasions.
-The Jorma, however, is very precise and articulate yet also quite smooth, very fluid, and extremely agile.
+However, I really would not characterize them as such.
+It’s just that Furutech cables tend to be incredibly smooth, too much so even, in certain pairings.
+The Jorma is precise and articulate yet also quite smooth, very fluid, and extremely agile.

 By now, I think it will be clear how much I like these cables and it will probably not come as a surprise that I replaced my No. 3 with the Trinity as my reference loudspeaker cable.